 Now that I am all set up, I want to share the knowledge I have picked up along the way so that hopefully your generator buying process will be easier and more straightforward than mine.
 I am aiming to make this a comprehensive guide, so by the time you read through it all, you will be ready to pick out the best generator for your needs.

-Why Purchase the Best Home Generator?
+Why Purchase a Home Generator?

 - How long is the typical power outage in your area?